helping parents of disabled children

 d) Viscosupplements

-· hylan G-F20 (Synvisc)
+·hylan G-F20 (Synvisc)

-of the knee.
-They replace hyaluronic acid, a natural substance found in the
+Viscosupplements given as injections are a new treatment for osteoarthritis of the knee.
+They replace hyaluronic acid, a natural substance found in the body whose role is to lubricate the joints.

 Side effects:

 Swelling and redness of the skin may occur after the injection.
-For a complete
+For a complete list of drugs and their side effects visit the internet drug index.

 2. Occupational therapy (OT) and Physical therapy (PT)